ietf-wg-cellar/ebml-specification/specification.markdown

 The minOccurs attribute is OPTIONAL.
 If the minOccurs attribute is not present then that EBML Element has a minOccurs value of 0.

-The semantic meaning of minOccurs within an EBML Schema is analogous to the meaning of minOccurs within an XML Schema.
+The semantics meaning of minOccurs within an EBML Schema is analogous to the meaning of minOccurs within an XML Schema.

 #### maxOccurs